StatFunGen/xqtl-resources/README.md

 To add or update content:
 1. Edit markdown files in `content/` directory
-2. Run `python3 scripts/hugo_generator.py --serve` to preview
+2. Run `make` and follow instructions to preview the website locally
 3. Submit a pull request

 The `website/` directory is automatically generated and should not be edited directly.